sara-nl/griddocs/source/Pages/PBS/life_science_clusters.rst

 About
 =====

-The :ref:`Life Science grid <LSG>` is a compute and data processing infrastructure that is available for all Life Science researchers working in the Netherlands.
-The Life Science Grid consists of a series of computer clusters that can be used either as a local facility or as an integrated grid environment.
+The :ref:`Life Science Grid <LSG>` is a compute and data processing infrastructure that is available for all Life Science researchers working in the Netherlands.
+The Life Science Grid consists of a series of computer clusters that can be used either as a local facility or as an integrated Grid environment.
 For both types of usage, you will need an account on a User Interface machine.
 Accounts on the user interface machines are managed via a central system at SURFsara, and can be arranged after verification by a `local site support` contact person.
 To arrange access, the most efficient way is to ask (one of) your local support contact(s) to send a request to our helpdesk for access to the local User Interface machine.
 Your local support person will need your name, e-mail address, telephone number and nationality, and will verify that you are employed at the relevant institution and an active researcher in one of the Life Science disciplines.

 .. _lsg-dsa: